The Myers Way® Travel Tips

 Ice packs are super useful–I put them in the hotel fridge or freezer, and then I pack them into an insulated bag with veggies, fruits, or last night’s leftovers to enjoy later!
-Another great option is to carry bone broth or soup in an insulated thermos (I like Klean Kanteen).
+Another great option is to carry bone broth or soup in an insulated thermos.

 On The Myers Way®, most of the foods you rely on are fresh vegetables, meats, and fruits.
 It definitely helps to have some sort of refrigeration where you’re staying so you don’t have to depend on restaurants.
 Call ahead and make sure your hotel room comes with a small fridge that you can use for storage.
 If not, ask if you can have one—most hotels will accommodate you if you explain that you need a fridge for medical reasons.
 If they can’t provide one, buy a cooler from a grocery or hardware store and use ice packs to keep your food cool.

-Check out these products I rely on when I travel!
+Check out all of the products I rely on when I travel!

 Now tell me below: what are your favorite tips to stay on track while traveling?